JackpotRising/jr-docs/docs/unity/integration.md

 #### 1. Download the Plugin

-Download the latest version here: [Unity SDK Integration > Requirements](unity/requirements)
+Download the latest version from the [Requirements](unity/requirements?id=requirements) section

 ![Screenshot](media/plugin/001.png)

 #### 2. Install the Plugin

-Drag the downloaded .package file into your root Assets directory within Unity.
-When presented with the import screen, leave everything default and press **Import**.
+Drag the .package file into your root Assets directory within Unity.
+Leave everything default and press **Import**.

 ![Screenshot](media/plugin/003.png)